soggybag/Hoppy-Bunny-SpriteKit-Swift/P6-Adding-Obstacles/content.md

 ##Spawn Timer

-You will add a timer property to help manage the rate of obstacle generation, too slow it's boring, too fast it's too hard.
+We'll add a timer property to help us manage the rate of obstacle generation.
+If it's too slow, it'll be boring, but if it's too fast it'll be too hard.

-> Add the following code after the *sinceTouch* property declaration:
+> Add the following after the *sinceTouch* property declaration:
 >
 ```
 var spawnTimer: CFTimeInterval = 0